-I never tire of beans.
-I eat them every day, and continue to find ways to love them!
-Nature has given us different colors, sizes, shapes, and textures to enjoy -from a tender scarlet kidney bean to harder, creamy-colored chickpeas to delicate, tiny pink lentils.
-To top that, they are packed with nutrition, and offer much cooking versatility – from dressings to spreads to sauces to burgers to casseroles – and more!
+I never tire of beans, I eat them every day!
+What’s not to love?
+So many textures, flavors, colors to enjoy: from tender scarlet kidney beans to harder, creamy-colored chickpeas to delicate, tiny pink lentils.
+Plus, they are packed with nutrition, and offer much cooking versatility – dressings, soups, spreads, burgers, casseroles, and salads!

-I was craving the tangy marinade and crunch of vegetables, and wanted that fast – and lots of it!
-And, this recipe does make a generous batch.
-Which is good!
-Because here’s the only catch with this salad: It’s best after it has at least a few hours to marinate.
-The flavors will soak into the beans (particularly the kidney beans).
+I love its tangy marinade and crunch of vegetables, and yes, how easy it is to make!
+Only one catch with this salad: it’s best after it has a couple hours to marinate.
+The flavors of the vinaigrette then have time to soak into the beans.
 So, make it a few hours ahead of time, or even a day ahead.
-If you are serving to guests and are concerned about the apple losing its crunch and color, then make the salad without and then add the apple just before serving.
+If you are serving this bean salad to guests and are concerned about the apple losing its crunch and color, then make the salad without and then add the apple just before serving.

 Just be sure to add the apple.
-Don’t skip it.
-Or the cloves.
-Trust me. 🙂
+And the cloves.
+Trust me. 😊 Enjoy! x Dreena

 Does this recipe sound familiar?
 I remember a version of it that my mom served for potlucks and “cold-plate” dinners.
 Variations of this salad are also sometimes found at deli counters for take-out.
 What is fairly constant among the adaptations is the combination of chickpeas and kidney beans in a vinegar-prominent dressing.
-My version uses green onions in place of raw red or white onions, a touch of natural sweetener instead of white sugar, very little (or no) oil, and the addition of raw apple to lighten up the flavors.
-Serves 6 as a side dish.
+My version uses green onions in place of raw red or white onions, a touch of natural sweetener instead of white sugar, no oil, and the addition of raw apple to lighten up the flavors.

-½ - ¾ cup green or red bell pepper, chopped (or combination of both)
+- ½ - ¾ cup green or red bell pepper or combination of both, chopped

-½ cup apple, chopped (cored first, peeling optional), and tossed in ½ tsp lemon juice
+- ½ cup apple cored first, peeling optional, chopped , and tossed in ½ tsp lemon juice

 In a large bowl, combine all the ingredients (no need to mix the vinaigrette separately), tossing well to fully mix.
 Season to taste with extra salt and pepper if desired.

 p.s.
-Don’t forget to subscribe to my posts so you don’t miss any recipes, updates, and giveaways!
+Don’t forget to subscribe to my posts so you don’t miss any recipes & giveaways.